 In the video below, Dr. Daniel Amen discusses head trauma as they “H’ in BRIGHT MINDS:

 Be hypervigilant about your brain health and you could be rewarded with excellent recall and many dementia-free years.
-To learn even more strategies to reduce your BRIGHT MINDS risks, get a copy of Dr. Amen’s new book, Memory Rescue, available HERE.
+To learn more about Amen Clinics Memory Program based on Dr. Amen’s BRIGHT MINDS approach, check it out HERE.